-I lived in an abusive relationship heart and soul for over 17 years.
-I’ve often wondered if the effects of abuse changed who I am permanently or temporarily.
-I run into trouble with this question because I was in the relationship for almost half of my life.
-If I compare myself to how I was at 20-years-old (after I married him), I’m not sure I can answer that question.
+I've often wondered if the effects of abuse changed who I am permanently or temporarily.
+I run into trouble with this question because I was in the abusive relationship for almost half of my life.
+If I compare myself to how I was at 20-years-old (after I married him), I'm not sure I can answer that question.
 After all, in any normal relationship I would naturally change across the span of two decades.

 Despite the abuse, I think I gained wisdom and the ability to express myself.
 During the abuse I couldn't see those changes because I was trapped in the cycle of explaining myself, self-analysis for problem areas, and giving weight to his thoughts that I was naive, selfish, confused, and worthless.